Protecting Fresh Water

 Protecting water resources is a priority for Canada’s oil and natural gas industry.
 Today, most oil and natural gas wells are drilled to a depth of between two to three kilometres below the surface (2,000 to 3,000 metres) or more.

-Drinking water aquifers are typically much shallower, located from 18 to 150 metres from the surface.
-Well designs and regulations are in place to protect fresh water sources and prevent water contamination.
+Drinking water aquifers are generally much shallower, between 18 and 150 meters from the surface.
+Wells are subject to strict rules to protect freshwater resources and prevent water contamination.

 Wells are designed and constructed to ensure underground water sources are protected.
-When a well is drilled, multiple layers of steel casing are inserted into the full length of the well and cemented in place.
-This creates a solid barrier between the well and any underground fresh water sources.
-With multiple layers of steel casing and cement in place, the integrity of the well should not be compromised.
+When a well is drilled, multiple layers of steel casing are inserted into the well and cemented in place.
+This creates a solid barrier between the well and any fresh groundwater sources.

 Preventing Water Contamination

-Like all Canadians, the oil and natural gas industry values fresh water and the industry works to prevent contaminated water.
+Like all Canadians, the natural gas and oil industry values fresh water and the industry works to prevent water contamination.
 Regulations are in place to protect the environment and to ensure a well is properly engineered to maintain safety and integrity over its full life cycle.
 Industry uses several tools to assure the quality, and proactively monitor the status, of the steel casing and cement for early detection of degradation including: